 Regarding the Relationship dimension, there is only one significant difference between the groups, and it is between sales managers and CEOs.
 Sales managers are significantly higher.

 As can be seen in the table, the groups differ in the Additional Scales.
 In particular, managers in finance get low values on the scales.
-This points to the fact that managers in finance often show relatively less motivation and confidence in managerial tasks.
+This points to the fact that managers in finance often show relatively lower motivation and confidence in managerial tasks.

 As suggested earlier, the groups are small, and the conclusions should be seen as preliminary.
-Maybe there are especially much to do for leadership developers in the finance function.
+Maybe there is especially much to do for leadership developers in the finance function.
 One may wonder if the low values can be explained by the fact that finance managers often have small management teams because they are in a staff function and leadership is not considered as important as for many other managerial roles.
 The employees are often well educated, relatively independent specialists.

 Recruiters can note the importance of the Change dimension for CEOs, and also for sales managers.
-CEOs also combine Change with lower values on the dimension Relation-oriented (they describe themselves as more Independent (task-oriented and unsentimental/”tough”).
+CEOs also combine Change with lower values on the dimension Relation-oriented.
+They describe themselves as more Independent (task-oriented and unsentimental/”tough”).